 U.S. drivers waste billions of dollars annually on premium gas they don’t need.
-Typically, these motorists falsely believe that premium gas has higher energy content than regular gasoline since it has a higher octane rating.
+Typically, these motorists falsely believe that premium gas has higher energy content than regular gas since it has a higher octane rating.
 In many peoples’ minds, “high-octane” is synonymous with greater power and efficiency.
 In this post, we’ll answer the questions, “What is octane?”
 And, “Is premium gas worth it?”

 What does this mean for you?